-François Blais, Minister of Employment and Social Solidarity since January 28, 2016, is responsible for Emploi-Québec.
+The Minister of Labour, Employment and Social Solidarity is responsible for Emploi-Québec.

 Emploi-Québec's mission is to contribute to employment and workforce development and fight unemployment, social exclusion and poverty to better serve Québec's economic and social development.
 It manages public employment services as well as social solidarity services.